emurphy/recruiting-exercises/shipment-generation/README.md

     ```

 Your function needs to generate and output ten shipments.
 Each shipment will be sent to one of the
-warehouses and will consist of the quantity of products to be sent to each warehouse.
+warehouses and will consist of the quantity of products to be sent.

   - Example output
     ```